 Single Motorcycle Accidents

 Many motorcycle accidents happen in Southern California because a driver of a larger passenger vehicle or truck fails to see a biker, or to stop in time to avoid a collision.
-However, single-bike accidents, meaning those in which a motorcyclist crashes into a stationary object, occur more often than you might think.
-In some of these cases, another driver’s negligence causes the crash even though it did not collide directly with the motorcycle.
+However, single-motorcycle accidents, meaning those in which a motorcyclist crashes into a stationary object, occur more often than you might think.
+In some of the cases that our Oceanside motorcycle accident attorney has handled, another driver’s negligence causes the crash even though it did not collide directly with the motorcycle.
 A common example is when a motorcycle rider has to swerve to avoid a negligent driver that has abruptly come into his or her path of travel.
 Even though there may be no contact with the negligent vehicle, it will still be held liable if the motorcycle strikes a stationary object like a guardrail, telephone, tree or another vehicle.

-If you are injured in a single-bike accident and you believe that another party is responsible for the crash, you may be able to file a claim for compensation.
-An experienced single bike accident lawyer in North County can help.North County Single-Motorcycle Lawyer Accident Statistics
+If you are injured in a single-motorcycle accident and you believe that another party is responsible for the crash, you may be able to file a claim for compensation.
+An experienced motorcycle accident lawyer can help.North County Single-Motorcycle Accident Statistics

 How often do single-bike motorcycle accidents happen in North County and in California more generally?
 According to a report from Southern California Public Radio KPCC, “overall motorcycle collisions and fatalities increased 23 percent from 2003 to 2012.”
 Why have more motorcycle accidents taken place in recent years?
 For one thing, more people are buying and registering motorcycles, which means there are more bikers on the road.